-While measuring app retention, feature adoption, and user stickiness separately is useful, it can be even more valuable to measure them in aggregate.
+While measuring feature adoption, user stickiness, and growth separately is useful, it can be even more valuable to measure them in aggregate.
 The product engagement score (PES) provides a singular view into product engagement, enabling PMs to easily (and quickly) assess how a product is performing.

-The score is made up of the three metrics mentioned above, defined as:
+The composite score is made up of the three metrics, defined as:

-- Stickiness: the percentage of users who return daily (DAU/MAU)
+- Stickiness: The 30 day rolling average of the percentage of monthly active users who return either daily (DAU/MAU) or weekly (WAU/MAU)

 To calculate your PES, simply take the average of the three numbers.
 From there, you can dig into the different components to understand which metric may be throwing off the average, or why your PES increased or decreased over time.